invertase/java-docs-samples/memorystore/valkey/session/GUIDE.md

 By implementing this session management system, you ensure high performance, scalability, and secure session handling.
 Leveraging caching with Valkey (Memorystore) significantly reduces database load while maintaining fast and reliable user experiences.
 Running it in Google Cloud extends these benefits further, providing managed services and easy scaling.

-For more information check out the [repository](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/main/memorystore/valkey/session) for the full project details and follow the instructions to get started.
+For more information, check out the [repository](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/main/memorystore/valkey/session) for the full project details and follow the instructions to get started.